CoolDude034/LawSpawnEnhanced/README.md

 ; FORCE MODELS
-; You can force peds spawned by the mod to use a specific model, good for addon peds
+; You can force peds spawned by the mod to use a specific model, good for addon peds ; If you want to change specific models per wanted level, set ENABLE_WANTED_LEVEL_SPECIFIC_OVERRIDES to true in your .ini file.
+; Values you can change: COP_WL1, COP_WL2, COP_WL3

 ; City Cops
 COP_MODEL_OVERRIDE = "s_m_y_swat_01"